 Marc Johnson-Pencook is an illustrator, animator, and muralist.
 He lives in Minneapolis, Minnesota.
 His illustrations appear in books, periodicals, gallery shows and private collections, and his murals adorn many walls and ceilings in public places and private spaces in the Twin Cities and beyond.
 He also teaches illustration at the Atelier Studio Program of Fine Art in Minneapolis and the Art Academy in St. Paul.
-In addition, Marc composes and performs rock music-he currently plays percussion for "Ozmo Stone"-a rock band based in Minneapolis.
-Marc can be contacted at: http://illustratormarc.blogspot.com/
+In addition, Marc composes and performs rock music-he currently plays percussion for "Mod Gods of Nod"-a psychedelic rock band based in Minneapolis.

 Jerome Tiller lives in Minneapolis, Minnesota.
-He is co-owner of ArtWrite Productions, a publishing company bent on making education reading more pleasurable and for youth.
-Adapted Classics, an imprint of ArtWrite Productions, uses fine-art illustrations to introduce classic stories to young readers.
-Learn more about Jerome, his coowner son Paul, and their company at: artwrite productions.com and adaptedclassics.com
+He is owner of ArtWrite Productions, a publishing company bent on making education and reading more pleasurable for youth.
+Adapted Classics, an imprint of ArtWrite Productions, uses fine-art illustrations to introduce classic storiestoyoungreaders.
+Learnmore about Jerome and his company at: artwriteproductions.com and adaptedclassics.com